A standard Modafinil dose ranges from 100–400 mg per day. It’s a pharmaceutical drug with a robust set of benefits.

 Thanks to some blurred lines in how the legislation controls the sale of modafinil, it’s possible to buy the drug without a prescription and have it shipped to your door.

-Modafinil is NOT a controlled substance, but retailers operating out of places like North America, Europe, and Australia are required to obtain a doctors prescription before selling the drug.
+Modafinil is not a controlled substance, but retailers operating out of places like North America, Europe, and Australia are required to obtain a doctors prescription before selling the drug.

 In places like India, however, these laws don’t exist.
 Modafinil is sold freely to anybody who wants to buy it, the same way something like Tylenol or Aspirin are sold.

-Afinil.com offers free shipping on their orders and sells modafinil 90% cheaper than most pharmacies.
+AfinilExpress.com offers free shipping on their orders and sells modafinil 90% cheaper than most pharmacies.

-Why Some People Take Larger Doses
+Why Some People Take Larger Doses of Modafinil

 If you were to obtain a doctor’s prescription, they wouldn’t recommend a dose larger than 400 mg.
 More commonly, the dose remains around 200 mg per day.